chriskyfung/amp-affiliately-jekyll-theme/_posts/theme-sample-posts/2018-01-12-powerful-things-markdown-editor.md

 ## Full HTML

 Perhaps the best part of Markdown is that you're never limited to just Markdown.
 You can write HTML directly in the Markdown editor and it will just work as HTML usually does.
 No limits!
-Here's a standard YouTube embed code as an example:
+Here's a YouTube embed code as an example:

-<iframe style="width:100%;" height="315" src="https://www.youtube.com/embed/Cniqsc9QfDo?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
+{% include youtube.html id="Cniqsc9QfDo" %}